textlint/textlint/docs/configuring.md

 - `.textlintrc`

-`.textlintrc` is config file that loaded as YAML, JSON or JS via [MoOx/rc-loader](https://github.com/MoOx/rc-loader "MoOx/rc-loader").
+`.textlintrc` is config file that is loaded as JSON, YAML or JS via [azu/rc-config-loader](https://github.com/azu/rc-config-loader).

 Put the config of rules into `.textlintrc`

 ## Rule

 A **rule** provide linting/fixing function.

 ### Usage of rule